How to Stop Microsoft Excel From Crashing

 - Our add-ins are not COM add-ins.
 They are Excel VBA add-ins.
 Which means Excel manages memory.
 With COM add-ins, Excel and the COM add-ins seem to fight over memory.
 And crash....

-- To remove COM Add-ins: In Excel 2007-2019 do Office Button or File Tab, Options, Add-ins, change "Manage Excel Add-ins" to "Manage COM Add-ins" and then click the GO button.
+- To remove COM Add-ins: Click the File Tab, Options, Add-ins, change "Manage Excel Add-ins" to "Manage COM Add-ins" and then click the GO button.
 If you see Adobe or Bluetooth as COM add-ins, they almost always are never needed and just sneak onto PCs.
 The best approach is to uncheck any you see and see if Excel stops crashing, or at least becomes very stable.
 Then add back only those that are business essential.
 No time saving COM add-in is business essential if it causes Excel to slow down, hang, or crash....

 - After removing COM add-ins it is best to reboot your PC.